 If you’re driving, take the Horseshoe Bay ferry from West Vancouver to Nanaimo on Vancouver Island (about 1.5 hours) then you’ll take Highway 4 all the way west to Ucluelet (2.5-3 hours).
-While It’s a bit pricey to drive on to B.C.
+While it’s a bit pricey to drive on to B.C.
 Ferries, it’s a scenic ride and having your car offers much more flexibility.
 The highway that takes you to Ucluelet is really pretty, albeit winding, so give yourself lots of time and go slow.

 If you’re planning to fly to Ucluelet, Pacific Coast Airlines has regularly scheduled flights from the Vancouver South Terminal to Tofino-Long Beach Airport, which is about halfway between Tofino and Ucluelet.
 As about shuttle service to Ucluelet, as well.

-I’ve saved all of the locations on my Ucluelet Travel Guide to my Google Maps so you can simply click here to access it.
+I’ve saved all of the locations on my Ucluelet BC Travel Guide to my Google Maps so you can simply click here to access it.